Year 5 Curriculum Overview

 |Autumn 1||Autumn 2||Spring 1||Spring 2||Summer 1||Summer 2|

-|Fitness For Life||Celebrations: Feasts And Festivals||What Did The Romans Do For Us?||Off to the Races||The Victorians- An Era Of Inventions||What Did The Romans Do For Us?||Infinity And Beyond|
+|Fitness For Life||Celebrations: Feasts And Festivals||What Did The Romans Do For Us?||Off to the Races||The Victorians- An Era of Inventions||Infinity And Beyond|

 Fitness For Life

 In design, the children will produce a working 3D model of the arm, which will demonstrate the way muscles work in pairs.
 Children will identify the names of the muscles used for a variety of movements and will use these names within their everyday language to increase their vocabulary.
 Once the model is completed, the children will get the chance to evaluate the success of their model; identifying what worked well and possible areas from development.
 We will be linking this unit of study to English, where the children will create a letter to persuade people to exercise.
 We will also be researching some famous athletes to write biographies about them.

 Celebrations: Feasts And Festivals

 Rites of passage are looked at by comparing the celebrations related to growing up and becoming an adult in different religions i.e. Christian Baptism, Sikh Amrit ceremony and Jewish Bar Mitzvah.
 The children reflect on the question ‘what happens when we die?’ and compare their ideas with the beliefs of different religious groups.
 They will use this information to make comparisons between different celebrations i.e. similarities and differences between a Christian and Muslim wedding ceremony.

 Off To The Races

 The children will be studying various forces (friction, air resistance, gravity) in the context of designing and racing cars.
-They will carry out numerous investigations into drivers’ reaction times, the effect of incline on speed and distance travelled, and discover how the design and shape of their car affects its speed also.
+They will carry out numerous investigations into the effect of incline on speed and distance travelled, and discover how the design and shape of their car affects its speed also.

 The Victorians- An Era Of Inventions

 Over the course of this unit children will develop a deeper understanding of how Victorian inventions are still affecting our lives today and will debate the question “What was the Victorians’ greatest invention?”
 This topic looks at a variety of different inventions and legal reforms i.e. changes to medical equipment and practices, public health and social reforms including how the working conditions of children changed.
 Children will develop their research and presentation skills during the topic, and develop a thorough understanding of the inventions of the period and the impact they had at the time and how they are still having an impact today.

 In Drama, the children’s work is supported by a Victorian day to Holdenby House, where everyone lives as a Victorian for the day.
 Everyone is encouraged to dress the part.
-In English, the class read the book Street Child by Bertie Doherty.
-The book gives the children an insight into what life was like as a Victorian child; growing up in a workhouse.
+In English, the class read the book ‘Street Child’ by Berlie Doherty.
+The book gives the children an insight into what life was like as a Victorian child growing up in a workhouse.
 Children will also study ‘The Highwayman’ by Alfred Noyes.
 They will act out this poem and then adapt it to create their own rendition.
 In Music, the children will learn a number of Victorian songs and learn some from the musical Oliver.

 Infinity And Beyond

-The unit starts with a tour of the planets which orbit the sun.
+The unit starts with a tour of the planets which orbit the Sun.
 They learn that the Earth orbits the Sun once each year and due to the tilt of the Earth’s axis this explains why we have different seasons.
-As it takes 24 hours for the sun to rotate on its axis, the children learn why we have periods of day and night.
+As it takes 24 hours for the Sun to rotate on its axis, the children learn why we have periods of day and night.